-I am currently a PhD student in the Garcia-Robledo Lab in the Ecology and Evolutionary Biology Department at the University of Connecticut.
+I am currently a PhD student in the Ecology and Evolutionary Biology Department at the University of Connecticut.
 I recently received my Masters from UConn's EEB department, for which I studied hummingbird flower mites at La Selva Biological Station in Costa Rica, specifically investigating their local diversity and their interactions with host plants and the hummingbirds they hitchhike on.
-During my PhD I plan on continuing my work with this cool system of interactions, diving into community assembly mechanisms within the La Selva hummingbird flower mite assemblage.
+In my PhD I continuing to work with this cool system of interactions, diving into community assembly mechanisms within the La Selva hummingbird flower mite assemblage.

 My personal interests range through a variety of topics within Biology, Ecology and Entomology.
 These include plant-insect interactions, pollinator biology, conservation, as well as climate change effects on organisms and their biodiversity.